 Treatment and Prevention

 Scheduling regular dental visits twice a year can help treat the problem before it progresses into a much more serious condition that requires more extensive treatment.
 Of course, the best line of defense you have against developing gum disease is properly caring for your mouth.
-Brushing with antibacterial toothpaste, flossing, and using mouth rinse can kill bacteria and help prevent gum disease.
+Brushing with an antibacterial toothpaste, flossing, and using mouth rinse can kill bacteria and help prevent gum disease.

 If you develop a more advanced stage of gum disease, it can still be treated, though it will be much more intensive than the treatment you receive for gingivitis.
 Scaling and root planning will need to be performed to address the infection.
-However, at Bleu Dentistry, we use laser technology to kill the bacteria that live under the gums, sparing you the discomfort of enduring painful deep cleanings.
+However, at Bleu Dentistry, we use laser technology to kill the bacteria that live under the gums, sparing you with the discomfort of enduring painful deep cleanings.

 Dental Services in Dallas

 Gum disease is an incredibly common problem for many, but thankfully new breakthroughs in treatment exist that can effectively address this issue without having to endure more aggressive methods.
 At Blue Dentistry, we use laser therapy that does not require a general anesthetic and can target gum disease accurately, causing very minimal pain, bleeding, and swelling.
 If you are suffering from gum disease, or are unsure, visit us today to receive a diagnosis and begin treatment.